18F/Dot-Net-Encasement/README.md

 services.AddSingleton<IRestConnector>(new RestConnector(new Uri(rest_endpoint)));
 ```

-This will create a new variable for the endpoint to use in the REST controller getting the value from an environmental variable called `REST_URI` (if it exists) or the string `https://catalog.data.gov`.
+This will create a new variable for the endpoint to use in the REST controller - getting the value from an environmental variable called `REST_URI` (if it exists), or the string `https://catalog.data.gov`.
 We then use this variable to a create new RestConnector instance and register it with the WebAPI framework via the `services.AddSingleton` method.

 So now, when you point your web browser at `http://localhost:5000/api/rest/search` you'll see the expected JSON response.